CoCoSol007/pr/README.md

 - [ ] Command history

 ## Dependencies
-You need to have Rust and Cargo installed on your system.
-If you're using Nix, type
+You need to have `rustc` and `cargo` installed on your system.
+If you're using Nix, you can directly enter
 ```
 nix develop
 ```
-Else, you can install Rust and Cargo by following the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).
+Else, you can install them by following the instructions on the [official Rust website](https://www.rust-lang.org/tools/install).

-Once you have dependencies installed, clone the project
+Once you have dependencies installed, clone the project :
 ```shell
 git clone https://github.com/lokasku/pr.git wherever/you/want
 cd wherever/you/want/pr